1. Introduction

 The Park Lands Management Strategy endorsed in 2016 by the City Council envisages “Improving the accessibility, amenity and safety of Park 3 as a medium priority”.
 To that end, there’s a suggestion that (subject to future funding) an “Australian Native Sensory Trail” may be built and signposted in this Park.

-In 2020 the City Council began some work in this Park to install a shared-use bicycle and pedestrian path alongside Prospect Road.
 Traffic along Prospect Road was reduced to one lane in each direction, to accommodate both the shared-use path and car parking along the roadside.
-The work was to include more consistent tree planting along the shared-use path.
+The work included more consistent tree planting along the shared-use path.

-Walk now to the north-west corner of this Park, to the intersection of Main North Road and Robe Terrace.
+Walk now to the north-east corner of this Park, to the intersection of Main North Road and Robe Terrace.
 At the traffic lights, cross over Main North Road which will bring you into Park 5.

 Bragg Park / Ngampa Yarta, Park 5 is just under 5 hectares in size and represents less than one per cent of the entire Adelaide Park Lands.